Saskatchewan Games Awards

 The SaskMilk District Spirit Award

-The SaskMilk District Spirit Award is presented at each Saskatchewan Summer and Winter Games to one male and one female athlete who best combine competitive performance, strong leadership skills, good sporting conduct, and a spirit of fair play, cooperation, and friendship.
+The SaskMilk District Spirit Award is presented at the conclusion of each Saskatchewan Summer and Winter Games to the District Team whose athletes, coaches, managers, and mission staff best combine competitive performance, good sportsmanship, passion, and a spirit of fair play, cooperation, and friendship.
+Prior to the Closing Ceremony of each Saskatchewan Games, the District Teams will vote for the District Team whose athletes, coaches, managers and mission staff best displayed the Saskatchewan Games Council's values throughout the Games:

 Team North was awarded the SaskMilk District Spirit Award at the 2023 Saskatchewan Winter Games in Regina.